comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 ### SolidBench Overview

-To avoid reinventing the wheel, we build upon the well-established [Social Network Benchmark (SNB)](cite:cites ldbc_snb_interactive, ldbc_snb_details), which models a social network akin to Facebook, and meets the requirements of our desired use case scenario.
+To avoid reinventing the wheel, we build upon the well-established [Social Network Benchmark (SNB)](cite:cites ldbc_snb_interactive, ldbc_snb_details), which models a social network akin to Facebook, and meets most of the requirements of our desired use case scenario.

 However, since SNB was designed to evaluate the performance of centralized query engine, its dataset generator outputs its dataset in a single large file, e.g. serialized as RDF Turtle.